Zain517/Tracer_Cafe/README.md

 6. First time it will take ~3 mint to load all of its packages so wait till home page appear
 7. Main functionality : Navbar -> Customer (wait till load DB)
 8. That's all

+***

+# What if I had more time...!!!

+I will update its DB structure like move all the 4 addresses in new table by making new Table for addresses.
+The 2nd table will have the forign_Key of first table's PK.